 Spinach, Onion and Salmon Quiche with Sweet Potato Crust

-- 1 medium sweet potato, peeled and sliced
+- 1 medium sweet potato peeled and sliced

-- 1 T. olive oil
+- 1 tablespoon olive oil

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 1/2 cup provolone or mozzarella cheese, shredded
+- 1/2 cup provolone or mozzarella cheese shredded

 - 1/2 cup feta cheese

-- 3/4 t. salt
+- 3/4 teaspoon salt

-- 1/2 t. dillweed
+- 1/2 teaspoon dillweed

-- 6 eggs, beaten slightly
+- 6 large eggs beaten slightly

-- Peel and slice sweet potato with a mandolin to 1/8-inch slices.
+Prepare Sweet Potato Crust: Peel and slice sweet potato with a mandolin to 1/8-inch slices.
 Spray pie dish with olive oil mister.
 Layer sweet potatoes, overlapping around bottom of pie dish and up the sides.
 Spray again with olive oil.
 Bake at 400 for 15 minutes; set aside until cool and lower oven temp to 350.
 (Potato slices shrink and move a little while baking, you may have to rearrange them, but they don't have to be perfect.)

 Bake at 350 for 20 to 25 minutes or until firm in center.

-Quiche is also very forgiving–any combination of sauteed veggies will work as long as they aren't too watery to allow the eggs to bind it all together in a delicious, one-dish dinner!
+Quiche is also very forgiving--any combination of sauteed veggies will work as long as they aren't too watery to allow the eggs to bind it all together in a delicious, one-dish breakfast or dinner!
 You can also feel free to adjust the seasonings or the cheeses to your tastes.